Download Careers360 App

 • In Australia, a level 3 school is an institution that offers education up to year 10 or equivalent with a priority on basic knowledge and preparing students for higher education or vocational training.

-• After completing 10th grade students have two options, firstly they can attend senior secondary education or enroll in vocational training courses.
+• After completing 10th grade students have two options, firstly they can attend senior secondary education or enrol in vocational training courses.

 • This will guarantee the student's future by providing practical learning with career development.

-Admission Requirements for Level 3 Universities in Australia
+Eligibility Criteria for getting admission to the Level 3 Universities in Australia

 The common eligibility criteria for level 3 universities in Melbourne are mentioned below: